ReOpAu/react-starter-kit/docs/meta-architecture-principles.md

 - ✅ **Consistent Behavior**: Clear component purposes = predictable interactions
 - ✅ **Reliable Agent**: Agent understands user intent without noise
 - ✅ **Sophisticated Widgets**: Internal complexity provides excellent UX without affecting global state
+- ✅ **Traceability**: When an error occurs, its origin should be immediately obvious from the console logs and component boundaries.

+This meta-architecture ensures that as the application grows in complexity, it does not collapse under the weight of its own state.
+It provides a scalable, maintainable, and highly debuggable foundation for building sophisticated user interfaces.

+### 4. Design for External System Constraints

+Modern applications rarely exist in isolation.
+They integrate with numerous third-party services, APIs, and platforms, each with its own unique architecture, limitations, and quirks.

+-   **Principle**: The application's architecture MUST account for the specific constraints and behaviors of any external systems it relies on.
+We cannot assume third-party services will conform to our ideal patterns.
+-   **Implementation**:
+    -   **Anti-Corruption Layer**: Create dedicated hooks or modules (e.g., `useAddressFinderClientTools`) that act as an "anti-corruption layer."
+This layer is responsible for translating data and commands between our internal models and the external service's requirements.
+    -   **Explicit Configuration Documentation**: The precise configuration required by an external service (e.g., ElevenLabs' dual-configuration for tools) MUST be documented within our own project's documentation.
+This prevents "tribal knowledge" and ensures that the system as a whole is understood.
+    -   **Defensive Data Exchange**: Assume that data payloads to and from external services may fail.
+Tools should return simple, robust data types (e.g., flat JSON strings) and the system should be resilient to generic error messages from the external platform.
+-   **Anti-Pattern**: Designing internal data structures and workflows without considering the limitations of the external services they must interact with.
+This leads to brittle integrations that are difficult to debug, often requiring significant refactoring when external constraints are discovered late in the development process.

 ---